How NCEI Data Helps Model Hurricane Impacts

 Before and after a storm, NCEI scientists work hard at better preparing coastal communities for future tropical cyclones and hurricanes.

 NCEI supports hurricane storm surge and flood modeling through the development of coastal digital elevation models (DEMs).
 A DEM is a representation of Earth’s solid surface that depicts land heights and water depths to visualize relief in coastal zones.
-NCEI DEMs integrate bathymetry (details about the ocean floor) and topography in the coastal zones of the United States and in select international locations.
+NCEI DEMs integrate bathymetry (information on ocean floor depth) and topography (information on land surface height) in the coastal zones of the United States and in select international locations.

-The shape and configuration of the coastline and the offshore, underwater slope exert controls on the rise of sea level associated with a landfalling hurricane.
+The shape and configuration of the coastline and the offshore, underwater slope affect the rise of sea level associated with a landfalling hurricane.
 This storm surge enables waves to extend farther inland relative to normal conditions, flooding low-lying coastal areas and altering the physical landscape.
-Having access to the most up-to-date elevation data is critical for modeling and mapping experts to best determine the magnitude, timing, and extent of potential inundation.
+Having access to the most up-to-date depth and elevation data is critical for modeling and mapping experts to best determine the magnitude, timing, and extent of potential inundation.

-The DEM team at NCEI draws on its vast archive of data about the ocean depth (known as bathymetry data) collected for navigation and ocean resource management, as well as data from other federal agencies—like the U.S. Geological Survey, U.S. Army Corps of Engineers, and NASA—academia, and nonprofit organizations.
+The DEM team at NCEI draws on its vast archive of data on the ocean depths (known as bathymetry data) collected by NOAA for navigation and ocean resource management, as well as data from other federal agencies—like the U.S. Geological Survey, U.S. Army Corps of Engineers, and NASA, academia, and nonprofit organizations.

-Other coastal topography and ocean bathymetry data include the NOAA NCEI Bathymetry Viewer and NOAA Office for Coastal Management Digital Coast Data Access Viewer.
+Other sources of coastal topography and ocean bathymetry data include the NOAA NCEI Bathymetry Viewer and NOAA Office for Coastal Management Digital Coast Data Access Viewer.